CiscoDevNet/XRd-Sandbox/README.md

 The XRd Sandbox provides an environment where developers and network engineers can explore the programmability options available.

 > [!IMPORTANT]
-> On this repository, you can find the files that are used to create the XRd Sandbox for reference.
+> On this repository, you can find the **files used to create the XRd Sandbox** for reference.

 Find the XRd Sandbox at [developer.cisco.com/sandbox](https://developer.cisco.com/site/sandbox/) click on _"Launch Sandbox"_ look for the XRd Sandbox and create a reservation.